ThomasCaneday/SeniorProject/README.md

 TODO: Test internal and external antenna

-TODO: Add file for packaging audio as CSV
+Added: File for packaging audio as CSV

 TODO: Add ability to transmit CSV files